 Surinamese Food At De Hapjeshoek

-For those who enjoy food on the go, Amsterdam street food has got you covered.
-One option that really stands out is hidden away in the Waterloopein station.
-De Hapjeshoek is a friendly Surinamese takeaway that is totally affordable for any budget.
+For those who enjoy food on the go, Amsterdam street food has you covered.
+One option that stands out is hidden away in the Waterloopein station.
+De Hapjeshoek is a friendly Surinamese takeaway that is affordable for any budget.

-Whilst it’s extremely convenient if you happen to be passing, it’s almost worth making a trip, especially for a Kipfillet Kerrie Broodjes.
-These sandwiches are comprised of rich, thick, chicken curry, sandwiched between two fluffy slices of bread.
-If you’ve never tried a curry sandwich then dig out 3eu and treat yourself.
+While it’s incredibly convenient if you happen to be passing, it’s almost worth making a trip, especially for a Kipfillet Kerrie Broodjes.
+These sandwiches comprise rich, thick chicken curry sandwiched between two fluffy slices of bread.
+If you’ve never tried a curry sandwich, dig out 3 euro and treat yourself.

-Of course, there are plenty of other sandwich filling options, including the very popular salted cod.
-However, the chicken curry stands head and shoulders above the rest, so why not try something a little different?
+Of course, plenty of other sandwich-filling options, including the very popular salted cod.
+However, the chicken curry stands head and shoulders above the rest, so why not try a distinct choice?

 Pizza And Prosecco At De Pizzabakkers

-Pizzas start at 9eu each and a glass of prosecco is only 2.65eu.
-Although you might be able to find a cheaper pizza in the Amsterdam food scene, the bases here are light, crisp, and truly delicious, so they more than justify the extra euro you pay!
+Pizzas start at 9 euro each, and a glass of prosecco is only 2.65 euro.
+Although you might be able to find a cheaper pizza in the Amsterdam food scene, the bases here are light, crisp, and genuinely delicious, so they more than justify the extra euro you pay!

-The team that with the ridiculously priced prosecco and you’re in for a good night.
-There are several locations across the city, but they can get pretty busy, so if you’re planning to visit at the weekend then it’s worth booking a table in advance.
+The team that with the ridiculously priced prosecco, and you’re in for a good night.
+There are a few locations across the city, but they can get pretty busy, so if you plan to visit at the weekend, then it’s worth booking a table in advance.

 Dutch Food From A Vending Machine?

-For just 2eu you can treat yourself to a number of Dutch favorites.
+For just 2 euro, you can treat yourself to a number of Dutch favorites.
 Crispy krokets are particularly popular, consisting of deep-fried potato, often mixed with cheese or ham.
 Frikkandel is another good choice, a sort of hotdog made from minced meat and deep-fried.

 Mid-Range Top Food To Eat In Amsterdam

 Cook It Yourself At Miss Korea BBQ

 If you’re the kind of person who fancies yourself as a bit of a chef, then Miss Korea BBQ might be exactly the kind of restaurant you’ve been looking for.
-The main elements that are on offer here are incredibly fresh meat and fish.
+The main elements on offer here are incredibly fresh meat and fish.